How to financially prepare for a baby: 7 tips

 7. Create or update your estate plan

-When planning for a new baby, it’s especially important to have a financial plan for unexpected events.
+When planning how much to save for a new baby, it’s especially important to have a financial plan in place for any for unexpected events.

 • Consider hiring an attorney to update or prepare a will to designate who will raise your child if something should happen to both parents.